iodides/CoTag/README.md

 - Keyboard shortcuts: F2 renames the selected file in the list; when a metadata textbox has focus, `Ctrl+B` moves to the previous file and `Ctrl+N` moves to the next file.
 - Files are sorted naturally (numeric parts sort numerically) and multiple selection supports batch edits.

+ - Image viewer controls (when you click a thumbnail):
+  - Use the on-screen ◀ / ▶ buttons to move to the previous or next page.
+  - Keyboard: Left / Right arrows move pages; Esc closes the viewer.
+	- Mouse wheel: scroll up to go to the previous page, scroll down to go to the next page.
+	- Click the image to close the viewer.
+	- The viewer shows the current page index and total pages at the bottom center (e.g. "3 / 12").

 ## License